Rajpratik71/sheepdog-wiki/Getting-Started.md

 </pre>

 ### Cloning from the snapshot
-1. Create a Charlie's image as a clone of test2 image.
+1. Create a "Charlie" image as a clone of the test2 image.
 <pre>
 $ dog vdi clone -s preupgrade test2 Charlie
 </pre>